saussayjesica/react-workshop/README.md

 State is similar to props, but it is private and fully controlled by the component.

-> Don’t modify state directly e.g. this.state.city = ‘Sydney’
+* Don’t modify state directly e.g. this.state.city = ‘Sydney’
-> Use setState instead e.g this.setState({city: ‘Sydney})
+* Use setState instead e.g this.setState({city: ‘Sydney})
-> You can only assign state in the constructor
+* You can only assign state in the constructor

+---

+> Mentor instructions are saved in mentor_instructions.md